search instagram arrow-down

 img_9465-1.jpg

-img_4242 Women making wedding mats and funeral bed covers.
+Above women making wedding mats and funeral bed covers (source, as above).
 The mats and bed covers take anything from six to ten days from preparing the palm and doum fibres to dyeing and weaving the final products.

 img_8761-1